Common searched topics: Manufacturing, Label printing, Sales order

 Which products will inFlow push to WooCommerce?

 For inFlow to push product details, the product must exist in both systems.
 The SKU or product name in inFlow must match an SKU or product name in WooCommerce.
-If one of these requirements is wrong, inFlow won’t be able to find the product in WooCommerce, even if there’s an extra space in the name / SKU!
+If one of these requirements is incorrect, inFlow will be unable to find the product in WooCommerce, even if there’s an extra space in the name/SKU.

 Can inFlow create products in WooCommerce?

 inFlow doesn’t have the ability to create new products in WooCommerce.
-If a new product is added to inFlow, a new product will need to be manually created in WooCommerce with a matching product name/SKU for a connection to be made to update product details.
+If a new product is added to inFlow, a matching product must be manually created in WooCommerce with a matching product name and SKU to establish a connection and update product details.

-If a new product is made in WooCommerce, the integration can pull the new product to inFlow.
+If a new product is made in WooCommerce, the integration can pull the new product into inFlow.

 Orders

-This tab is where you can choose settings related to how WooCommerce orders are pulled to inFlow. inFlow will be able to only pull open/pending orders from the last 365 days
+This tab allows you to select settings related to how WooCommerce orders are imported into inFlow. inFlow will be able to pull only open/pending orders from the last 365 days

-This setting is where you can choose how you’d like the customer information to be pulled from WooCommerce to inFlow.
-Select one of the following options for how the customer name will be displayed on the inFlow sales order.
+This setting allows you to choose how customer information is pulled from WooCommerce into inFlow.
+Select one of the following options for how the customer’s name will be displayed on the inFlow sales order.

 Import orders into inFlow